wootencl/apidocs-v4/source/includes/_authorizations.md

 *Available modes of operation: batch/async or real-time*

-The Authorizations endpoint allows an application to submit a request for the review of health care in order to obtain an authorization for that health care.
+The Authorizations endpoint allows an application to submit a request for the review of a health care service in order to obtain an authorization.
+Providers can request permission (authorization) from the reviewing entity (e.g. Utilization Management Organization) to deliver health care services to a patient.

+The authorization request can also be used  to request permission to admit their patient and/or gain authorization to deliver specific health care services to a patient that requires review.

+Applications interesting in sending a referral for approval to a specialist should check out PokitDok’s [Referral](#referral) endpoint.

 Endpoint | HTTP Method | Description
 -------- | ----------- | -----------